AhmadMaaz384/Assignment_ROS/README.md

     chmod +x first_script.sh
     ./first_script.sh

-This bash file install all the required packages.
+This bash file install all the required packages to run the turtlebo3_simulation world.

 Now run the following command: